Fluid-induced snap-through instability of spherical shells

-For our experiments, we only fabricate shells that exhibit bistability, that is shells that show two stable, undeformed and deformed, configurations~\cite{taffetani2018static}.
-This can also be seen in Fig.~\ref{fig:fig1} (c), where the landscape of the elastic energy of the shell shows two minima as a function of the imposed displacement.
-This condition ensures the realization of a limit-point (snapping) instability in our experiments, and translates into the geometrical constraint in our design procedure $\theta/\sqrt{h/R}>3.1$, valid for incompressible materials~\cite{Pezzulla2018}, where $R\in[12, 22.5]$ mm is the radius of the shell (Fig.~\ref{fig:fig1} (a)).
-The shells are then mounted at the center of cylindrical acrylic tubes with radii $R_c \in [10,21] \,\text{mm}$ via a 3D-printed clamping system that holds the shell at its pole (see Supplementary Information for more details and photos about the experimental setup).
+Fig.~\ref{fig:fig1} depicts the shell-channel system.
+Shells are fabricated using VPS-32, VPS-16, and VPS-8 (vinyl-polysiloxane, Zhermack) following the coating method detailed in~\cite{lee2016fabrication}, corresponding to different Young's moduli of the shell, which are $E=1.1\pm0.1$ MPa, $E=0.61\pm0.10$ MPa, and $E=0.22\pm0.05$ MPa, respectively, determined via self-buckling tests of long strips~\cite{garg2024passive}.
+For these materials, the Poisson ratio is $\nu\simeq0.5$, given their incompressibility~\cite{Pezzulla2018}.
+The shell thickness, $h$, is measured via a custom image-processing MATLAB code and falls within the range $h \in [0.18,0.80]\,\text{mm}$.
+The shells are cut to achieve the desired opening angle $\theta$ ~\cite{supp}.
+We only fabricate shells that exhibit bistability, that is shells that show two stable, undeformed and deformed, configurations~\cite{taffetani2018static} , that translates into the geometrical constraint $\theta/\sqrt{h/R}>3.1$ ~\cite{Pezzulla2018}, where $R\in[12, 22.5]$ mm is the radius of the shell and $h/R\in[0.01,0.03]$ is the slenderness ratio (Fig.~\ref{fig:fig1} (a)).
+Shells are then mounted at the center of cylindrical acrylic tubes with radii $R_c \in [10,21] \,\text{mm}$~\cite{supp}.
 Silicone oil (Sigma-Aldrich, density $\rho = 970 \,\text{kg m}^{-3}$, dynamic viscosity $\mu=1$ Pa$\,$s) serves as the working fluid, with flow rates $Q \in [4.3,480]\,\text{mL/min}$ controlled via a syringe pump (Harvard Apparatus PHD ULTRA Syringe Pump 70-3007).
 This setup imposes a parabolic Hagen-Poiseuille flow profile of maximum velocity $U_\textup{max}$.
-In a typical experiment, the flow rate is achieved after a short preset ramp, whose plateau value is incrementally increased until snapping is observed~\cite{garg2024passive}.
-The deformation of the shell is recorded via a digital microscope (Dino-Lite, premier), with the aid of a backlight (Edmund Optics AI Side-Fired Backlight, $2" \times 2"$, White) to enhance visualization (Fig.~\ref{fig:fig1} (d)).
-The Reynolds number based on the channel diameter $\textup{Re}= 2 \rho U_\textup{max}R_c/\mu$ is on average $0.39$ and at most $1.12$, ensuring negligible effects of the fluid inertia in our experiments~\cite{brenner1961oseen}.
+The flow rate is achieved after a short preset ramp, whose plateau value is incrementally increased until snapping is observed~\cite{garg2024passive}. {Fig.~\ref{fig:fig1} (b) shows the velocity and pressure fields as obtained via our simulations, described later.
+The gap between shell and channel determines a flow acceleration associated with a sudden pressure drop, with an almost constant pressure on the shell surfaces.
+The deformation of the shell is recorded via a digital microscope (Dino-Lite, premier), with the aid of a backlight (Edmund Optics AI Side-Fired Backlight, $2" \times 2"$, White) to enhance visualization (Fig.~\ref{fig:fig1} (c)).
+The Reynolds number based on the channel diameter $\textup{Re}= 2 \rho U_\textup{max}R_c/\mu$ is on average $0.2$ and at most $0.56$, ensuring negligible effects of the fluid inertia in our experiments~\cite{brenner1961oseen}.